NIVANorge/terrestrial_fluxes/README.md

-# terrestrial_fluxes
+# Terrestrial fluxes

-Estimating terrestrial nutrient inputs to the Norwegian coastline
+Useful workflows for estimating terrestrial nutrient inputs to the Norwegian coastline.